GreaterHeight/Netflix-Content-Analysis-for-Movies-TV-Shows-Using-SQL/README.md

    FORMAT = 'CSV',
 	FIELDTERMINATOR = ',',  -- Specifies the column delimiter
-    ROWTERMINATOR = '\n',   -- Specifies the row terminator (newline character) FIRSTROW = 2,            -- Optional: Skips the header row if present TABLOCK
+    ROWTERMINATOR = '\n',   -- Specifies the row terminator (newline character) --FIELDQUOTE = '"',       -- handle quoted fields (Note: this line is necessary if the column has quotes FIRSTROW = 2,            -- Optional: Skips the header row if present TABLOCK
 );